Trequetrum/rxjs-my-guide/Chttpcp.md

 Here I've created a hugely simplified HTTP call pattern.
 Each call requires the result from the previous call and each call's result is important to the final result. `fakeHTTPCall` returns a number after a second.

 This pattern can be adapted to arbitrarily complex calls, but the take-away is the `call.pipe(map(new => ({...old, new})))` pipeline.
-This stops you from nesting switchMap in order to keep earlier values via closure.
+This stops you from nesting mergeMap/switchMap in order to keep earlier values via closure.

+Here's a fake httpCall:

 ```JavaScript
 function fakeHttpCall(num = 0): Observable<number> {